 Kent Wicker's focus in the program is academics, which includes providing student academic support, maintaining academic standards, serving on master's project committees and developing policies and procedures.
 With Donna Zapf, he created the GLS Core Course in interdisciplinary studies; he also serves as GLS Writing Consultant.
 Dr. Wicker has served on the board of the Association of Graduate Liberal Studies Programs, and led several workshop sessions at the annual convention.
 He holds a BS in International Relations from Georgetown and a PhD in English from Duke, and has worked both inside and outside academia as a writer and editor.
 His academic interests include class, gender and place in American and post-colonial literatures, and the historical development of the novel.
 He lives with his wife near the Eno River, where he hikes, bikes and involuntarily feeds a growing herd of deer.

 - Prepares and administers GLS administrative and scholarship budgets and expenditures

 - Oversees public relations efforts and social media

 Lisa Robinson Bailey is an alumna of the Graduate Liberal Studies Program (AM 2007).
 She holds a BA in Women’s Studies from the University of North Carolina at Chapel Hill.
 From 2007-2011, she was the assistant director of the A.B.
 Duke Memorial Scholarship Program in the Office of Undergraduate Scholars and Fellows.
-Prior to joining the MALS staff, Lisa spent three years as a human subjects specialist in the Office of Research Support at Duke.
-In her pre-Duke life, she was the Production Director at the North Carolina Writers’ Network and continues to write fiction and creative nonfiction in her free time.
+Prior to joining the GLS staff in 2014, Lisa spent three years as a human subjects specialist in the Office of Research Support at Duke.
+In her pre-Duke life, she was the production director at the North Carolina Writers’ Network.

 - DGSA (Director of Graduate Studies Assistant) for GLS and works closely with the program's director to interpret and implement academic policies and procedures of The Graduate School